kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v1/02-file-setup.md

  */
 ```

-* the front end facing of our app
+* The front end facing of our app
-* deal with everything for displaying the content
+* Deal with everything for displaying the content
-* we get the posts from our model but we display them out here, in the view
+* We get the posts from our model but we display them out here, in the view
-* we may need to build out nodes, text nodes, element nodes, load those onto the page, append them to page, set them
+* We may need to build out things like:
+  - **nodes**
+  - **text nodes**
+  - **element nodes**
+* And then load those things we created onto the page
+  - We can also append them to page
+  - Or set them to a page

-**note** - using model, view, helpers and router is used a lot in different languages and is very common.
-It will help us scale our app
+**note** - Using model, view, helpers and router is used a lot but how it is used is can vary in different languages but it is very common.
+It will help us scale our app.

-* known as MVC architecture (Model View Controller)
+* Using model, views and controllers is known as MVC architecture (_Model View Controller_)